bfrascher/passpy/README.md

-# pypass --  ZX2C4's pass compatible library and cli
+# passpy --  ZX2C4's pass compatible library and cli

-pypass is a library and cli for Python 3.5, created to be compatible with [ZX2C4's pass](http://www.passwordstore.org/).
+passpy is a library and cli for Python 3.5, created to be compatible with [ZX2C4's pass](http://www.passwordstore.org/).

-Although it has mostly been tested under Linux and sometimes Windows, pypass should be compatible with all major platforms.
+Although it has mostly been tested under Linux and sometimes Windows, passpy should be compatible with all major platforms.

 ## Installation

 ### Dependencies

-You will need Python 3.5 or later, as well as the following packages and applications to run pypass:
+You will need Python 3.5 or later, as well as the following packages and applications to run passpy:

 - git
 - gpg2